-The whole point of Psalm 82 is that earthly judges must act with impartiality and true justice, because even judges must stand someday before the Judge.
-Verses 6 and 7 warn human magistrates that they, too, must be judged: “I said, ‘You are gods; you are all sons of the Most High.’
+2) The “gods” of Psalm 82 are human magistrates, judges, and rulers who have been granted authority in the earth.
+In this view, the whole point of Psalm 82 is that earthly judges must act with impartiality and true justice, because even judges must stand someday before the Judge.
+Psalm 82:6 and 7 warn human magistrates that they, too, must be judged: “I said, ‘You are gods; you are all sons of the Most High.’
 But you will die like mere men; you will fall like every other ruler.”
-This passage is saying that God has appointed men to positions of authority in which they are considered as gods among the people.
-They are to remember that, even though they are representing God in this world, they are mortal and must eventually give an account to God for how they used that authority.
+According to this view, God has appointed men to positions of authority in which they are considered as gods among the people (see Exodus 7:1).
+Calling a human magistrate a “god” indicates three things: 1) he has authority over other human beings, 2) the power he wields as a civil authority is to be feared, and 3) he derives his power and authority from God Himself, who is pictured as judging the whole earth in Psalm 82:8.
+Human rulers are to remember that, even though they are representing God in this world, they are mortal and must eventually give an account to God for how they use that authority.

-In contrast, we have the serpent’s lie to Eve in the Garden.
-His statement, “your eyes will be opened, and you will be like God, knowing good and evil” (Genesis 3:5), was a half-truth.
+Mormonism uses these texts as proof texts to show the eventual divinity of man.
+However, neither of these passages is proof that man can attain godhood.
+We must beware of the lie that the serpent used to deceive Eve in the garden: “Your eyes will be opened, and you will be like God” (Genesis 3:5).
+This was a half-truth.
 Their eyes were opened (verse 7), but they did not become like God.
 In fact, they lost authority, rather than gaining it.
 Satan deceived Eve about her ability to become like the one true God, and so led her into a lie.
-Jesus defended His claim to be the Son of God on biblical and semantic grounds—there is a sense in which influential men can be thought of as gods; therefore, the Messiah can rightly apply the term to Himself.
+Jesus defended His claim to be the Son of God on biblical and semantic grounds—there is a sense in which influential men and spiritual beings can be referred to as “gods”; therefore, the Messiah can rightly apply the term to Himself.
 Human beings are not “gods” or “little gods.”
-We are not God.
+They will never become gods.
 God is God, and we who know Christ are His children.